 In a devastating fire during the earthquake of 1706, the only remaining treasure of the Church was a silver statue of St. Blaise.
 Today this statue is considered not only miraculous but it is one of the most important in Dubrovnik and the model held in the hands of the statue reveals a miniature of the city at that time.

 Lying just outside the Old Town this 13th-century fort is well worth a visit although you do have to climb up 175 steps to the upper levels.
 However, once there you will be afforded some stupendous views of the City Walls.

-The entrance to Dubrovnik is through the front gate – the Pile Gate!
-Built in the 15th century, it once had a wooden drawbridge to keep out unwanted guests arriving from the port.
+The entrance to Dubrovnik is through the front gate – the Pile Gate one of the four original gates into the walled city.
+Built in the 15th century in Romanesque style, it once had a wooden drawbridge to keep out unwanted guests arriving from the port.

 A statue of Sveti Vlaho, the patron saint of Dubrovnik, is set above the gate which is now approached by a stone bridge that crosses what was the moat of Dubrovnik.

 The eastern entrance to the city is through the Ploce Gate with a bridge similar to that at the Pile Gate entrance.
 This gate was constructed in the 14th century and there is a state above the gate of St. Blaise, the patron saint of Dubrovnik.